skypjack/entt/docs/md/config.md

 In general, `EnTT` does not offer primitives to support multi-threading.
-Many of the features can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.
+Many of the features can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.<br/>
-However, some internal static data shared between threads *MUST* be made atomic when using `EnTT` in multiple threads, even when using local storage.<br/>
-Define this macro without assigning any value to it to make those variables atomic.
+However, some internal static data shared between threads should be atomic when using `EnTT` from multiple threads, even when dealing with local storage.
+Define this macro without assigning any value to it to get the job done.

 ## ENTT_ID_TYPE